 - Smoking Is Cool: As he put it in his commentary for Casablanca, "I don't approve of smoking, except in the movies".
 (He was referring to their effectiveness in providing a sense of action during "quiet" moments of characters talking or thinking.)

 - So Bad, It's Good: He gave movies like this 1-star, as opposed to zero-star ratings, which he reserved for films either so bad they were terrible or which morally offended him with racism or voyeuristic violence.
 This means his shit-list of films given zero-stars is not as fun to watch as you might think, since it is composed almost entirely of truly awful films mixed with soul-destroying Gorn.

-- Sophisticated as Hell: Despite his somewhat highbrow image.
+- Sophisticated as Hell: Despite his somewhat highbrow image, he could mix it up with lowbrow language.
 See the page quotation, for instance.

 - Strawman Has a Point: Ebert's review of The Life of David Gale, which is a different type of this trope wherein the movie's central characters go so ridiculously far to show that their position is right, you cannot help but be disgusted with them.
 He also provides the page quotation for this trope, referring to I Am Sam.

 - Troubling Unchildlike Behavior: As indicated by his evisceration of the likes of Robocop 2 and Kick-Ass, Ebert despised films that turned children into psychopaths or gleeful killers.